softindex/datakernel/examples/eventloop/README.md

 ```
 Now you can interact with your echo server.

+#### Explanation
-Both of the examples utilize `eventloop.listen()` as the basis of server processing.
+Both of the examples utilize *eventloop.listen()* as the basis of server processing.
 This method creates
 `ServerSocketChannel` that listens on `InetSocketAddress`.

 Also, they both utilize ByteBuf module to efficiently wrap incoming and outgoing messages.

 But servers have different approaches towards `AcceptCallback` interface implementation. `AcceptCallback` is called when
-new incoming connection is being accepted. **Busy Wait Eventloop Echo Server** simply uses an infinite `while` loop which
+new incoming connection is being accepted. `BusyWaitEventloopEchoServer` simply uses an infinite *while* loop which
 processes all of the connections:
 ```java
 while (true) {